 Playlists are available on SoundCloud and Spotify with ideas for songs to utilize during your practice at home.Read more

 Have you considered training with us to become a facilitator?
-Our next Online Teacher Training is coming Spring 2022 - apply now!Read more
+Our next Online Teacher Training is coming fall 2022 - dates will be announced soon!Read more

 Events and articles delivered to your inbox